redhat-cop/helm-charts/charts/argocd-operator/README.md

 The [values.yml](values.yaml) file contains instructions for common chart overrides.

+Anything configurable in the Operator is passed to the ArgoCD custom resource provided by the Operator.
+For more detailed overview of what's included, checkout the [ArgoCD Operator Docs](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/)

 If you wish to use ArgoCD to manage this chart directly (or as a helm chart dependency) you may need to make use of the `ignoreHelmHooks` flag to ignore helm lifecycle hooks.
 For example as a Helm Chart dependency to UJ bootstrap:
 ```bash
 argocd app create bootstrap-journey \